Visit Details

 Time Requirement: 2-hours

-During the visit to our lab, your child will play some computer games while wearing ECG stickers and an EEG cap (more equipment details about equipment here).
+During the second visit to our lab, your child will play some computer games while wearing ECG stickers and an EEG cap (more equipment details about equipment here).

 Before we play any games, our research assistants will place the EEG cap on your child ‘s head.
 This process take a little longer than the fNIRS cap, but the fit is more comfortable.
 Then, we’ll add some gel to ensure we can collect good data from the EEG cap.